-You should study for the SAT over the course of at least three or four months, although five or six is best.
-Make the SAT your biggest priority after family and school, and do your work on a consistent schedule each day.
-Also, you should take full, timed practice tests on a consistent basis.
+You should study for the SAT every day over the course of a few months – make the test your biggest priority after family and school work, and study on a consistent schedule.
+You should also take timed practice tests on a weekly basis.

-This plan is your formula for SAT success.
-If you’re looking for help with the SAT, check out our SAT prep course here at Prep Expert.
-More on your ideal course of study below.
+This is your formula for SAT success.
+If you’re looking for help with the exam, check out Prep Expert’s SAT prep course.
+More on the ideal course of study below.

-Develop A Study Schedule
+Develop A Consistent Study Schedule

 If you’re a senior, then you have precious little time left to put in some serious SAT studying, so you’ll just have to put all other commitments behind you and focus.
 An ideal study schedule includes two to three hours of test prep, every day of the week.
 Remember, this commitment is only for a few months.

 Be Sure To Take Breaks

 Take a ten-minute break for every hour of studying.
 It will give your brain a much-needed rest, and preserve your stamina and focus.

-Spend Your Time Wisely
+Spend Your Time Wisely—Focus On Your Weaknesses

 Once you know your weaknesses, you should commit to focusing on them during a portion of your set-aside SAT study time.
-If you’re finding it difficult to re-learn some of these things on your own, or need strategies to do better on the types of questions you’re getting wrong, it would be a good idea to sign up for an SAT prep class.
+If you’re finding it difficult to re-learn some of these things on your own, or need strategies to do better on the types of questions you’re getting wrong, it would be a good idea to sign up for an SAT prep class with Prep Expert.

 Prep Expert offers classes throughout the country, throughout the year, every day of the week.
 It also offers online classes, with an On Demand feature that allows you to watch classes you missed, or couldn’t make due to other commitments, anytime you want.
 In addition, Prep Expert offers one-on-one tutoring, both in-person and online, as well.